wonderbird/kata-gof-decorator-bicycle-inventory/README.md

 - Every bicycle and every accessory is described by the properties make, model, serial number and value.
 - Bicycles can be decorated with brakes which have the same properties as a bicycle
-- Bicycles an be decorated with Lights which add the following properties: battery type, light bulb type
+- Bicycles an be decorated with lights which add the following properties: battery type, light bulb type

 ## Suggested Class Diagram